Jack McGregor

-Jack Edwin McGregor (born September 22, 1934) is an American former politician who served as Pennsylvania State Senator from Pittsburgh and the founder of the National Hockey League's Pittsburgh Penguins.
-He currently resides in Bridgeport, Connecticut where he serves as counsel to Cohen and Wolf, P.C. as an advisor to companies looking to create business opportunities in the Bridgeport region.
-He also serves as a consultant to existing companies wishing to expand their market share in the area.
+Jack Edwin McGregor (September 22, 1934 – January 6, 2026) was an American politician and lawyer who was a member of the Pennsylvania State Senate and the founder of the National Hockey League's Pittsburgh Penguins.
+He later resided in Bridgeport, Connecticut, where he served as counsel to Cohen and Wolf, P.C., and as an advisor to companies looking to create business opportunities in the Bridgeport region.
+McGregor also served as a consultant to other companies seeking to expand their market share in the area.

-Biography

-Early life and career
+Early life, education, and career

-McGregor was born in Kittanning, Pennsylvania, to parents Leah and Russell McGregor.
-He studied at various universities and received his B.S. from Yale University in 1956, where he was a member of the Skull and Bones society.
-He received his J.D. from the University of Pittsburgh School of Law, where he was named class valedictorian and editor-in-chief of the University of Pittsburgh Law Review.
-He would later receive an honorary Doctor of Laws degree from Quinnipiac University in 1995.
+McGregor was born in Kittanning, Pennsylvania, on September 22, 1934, to parents Leah and Russell McGregor.
+He studied at various universities and received his Bachelor of Science degree from Yale University in 1956, where he was a member of the Skull and Bones society.
+McGregor received his Juris Doctor degree from the University of Pittsburgh School of Law, where he was named class valedictorian and editor-in-chief of the University of Pittsburgh Law Review.
+He later receive an honorary Doctor of Laws degree from Quinnipiac University in 1995.
 After college, McGregor served as a captain in the United States Marine Corps.
-He is currently allowed to practice law in Connecticut, Pennsylvania and the District of Columbia.
+He was later allowed to practice law in Connecticut, Pennsylvania, and the District of Columbia.

-In the 1960s, McGregor practiced law in the Pittsburgh and Washington offices of the law firm, Reed Smith, LLP (formerly Reed, Smith, Shaw, and McClay).
-In 1965, McGregor became a founder the Pittsburgh Penguins, by helping bring the NHL back to Pittsburgh.
+In the 1960s, McGregor practiced law in the Pittsburgh and Washington offices of the law firm Reed Smith LLP.
 In the early 1970s, he held appointive regulatory positions in the federal government, and then became general counsel of a major electric utility.
 He later served as general counsel and then as chief operating officer of a multinational oil company.
-Meanwhile, his older brother, James R. McGregor, trailed a similar military to law career path.
-After a three-year stint in the U.S. Army as a Russian interpreter, before serving as a lawyer, and finally, judge in Allegheny County.

 In 1993, he married his second wife, Mary-Jane Foster.

-Politics
+Political career

-McGregor is a Republican who served in the Pennsylvania State Senate from 1963 to 1970, representing the Allegheny County-based 44th District.
-In 1970, he ran an unsuccessful campaign for Governor of Pennsylvania.
-In 2004, he was appointed as a member of the Advisory Board of the Saint Lawrence Seaway Development Corporation by President George W. Bush.
-Today, McGregor continues to support the GOP, by contributing funds to the Connecticut Republican Party.
-During the 2008 Presidential Election, McGregor supported the Republican ticket of John McCain and Sarah Palin.
+McGregor was a Republican member of the Pennsylvania State Senate from 1963 to 1970, representing the Allegheny County-based 44th district.
+In 1970, he ran an unsuccessful campaign for governor of Pennsylvania.
+In 2004, he was appointed to the advisory board of the Great Lakes St. Lawrence Seaway Development Corporation by president George W. Bush.
+McGregor continued to support Republican candidates by contributing funds to the Connecticut Republican Party.
+During the 2008 presidential election, he supported the Republican ticket of John McCain and Sarah Palin.